idaholab/TMAP8/doc/content/getting_started/contributing.md

    git commit
    ```

-1. A file editor will appear.
-Press the `i` key, and you’ll be able to type a short description of
+2. A file editor will appear.
+Now enter a short description of the commit.
-   the commit.
+   If you use VIM / VI as the default terminal editor, press the `i` key, and you’ll be able to edit the file.
    It is good practice to have a short title, and then a list of items describing the
    changes in more detail.
 At the bottom, you should add `(Ref. #<ISSUE_NUMBER>)`.
 It will look
    something like this: